JPedro2/Cloud-Native-Demo/README.md

     ```

 2.  **Create a Controller Access Key Secret:**
+    _AppDynamics_ agents need to connect to the controller to retrieve configuration data and send back information about the monitored environment.
+To find your controller `access-key` [please follow the 4 steps in this guide](https://docs.appdynamics.com/display/PRO21/Agent-to-Controller+Connections#Agent-to-ControllerConnections-findaccount)
     ```sh
     kubectl -n appdynamics create secret generic cluster-agent-secret --from-literal=controller-key=<access-key>
     ```
+    **Please Note:**

 3.  **Deploy the Cluster Agent:**
     Before running the _AppDynamics cluster-agent_ manifest you need to first rename the `cluster-agent.yaml.tplt` file to `cluster-agent.yaml` and then update it with your _AppDynamics Controller_ details.
 Check here [if you want more information on how to configure the cluster-agent yaml file](https://docs.appdynamics.com/display/PRO45/Configure+the+Cluster+Agent).